How to Write a Backgrounder

 To write a backgrounder, begin with a short introduction to the topic at hand.
 Then, insert subtitles based on the additional information that you'd like to provide the media.
 Some examples of common backgrounder subtitles or subsections are listed below.
 Last, fill in the information as appropriate under your subsections.

 Consider editing the backgrounder based on your targeted media outlet.
-Think about who your ideal media outlet is for the event or launch you're working on, and then consider if they'd be more interested in the history of your event, the roles of the people in the organization, or the geographical applicability of the work at hand (for more on these sections, read on to the next subsection!).
+Think about who your ideal media outlet is for the event or launch you're working on, and then consider if they'd be more interested in the history of your event, the roles of the people in the organization or the geographical applicability of the work at hand.

 Parts of a Backgrounder